Quill

-As with the earlier reed pen (and later dip pen), a quill has no internal ink reservoir and therefore needs to periodically be dipped into an inkwell during writing.
-The hand-cut goose quill is rarely used by modern calligraphers, however, it is still the tool of choice for a few scribes who claim the quills provide an unmatched sharp stroke as well as greater flexibility than a steel pen.
+As with many antiquated writing instruments, quills have no internal ink reservoir and therefore need to be dipped into an inkwell periodically during writing.
+Quills are rarely used by modern calligraphers, however, it is still the tool of choice for a select writers as ability to cut the quill allows for a greater freedom of calligraphic scripts or by historical reenactors.